-The government has published guidance to support schools in planning for full attendance from the week commencing 8 March.
+Government guidance states that schools need to minimise the points of contact that could allow infections to spread, and details a range of ways in which schools can achieve this, allowing a high degree of flexibility for schools to adapt these measures to their own context. .
 You can read their summary for parents here.
-The guidance states that schools need to minimise the points of contact that could allow infections to spread, and details a range of ways in which schools can achieve this, allowing a high degree of flexibility for schools to adapt these measures to their own context.

 To minimise contacts that students have with different groups, we have taken the following measures: